syncyomi/syncyomi/README.md

     proxy_set_header Connection $http_connection;
 }
 ```

 After updating the configuration file, restart the SyncYomi service to apply these changes.

-#### API Key Generation
+### API Key Generation

 To generate an API key, access the web interface of SyncYomi at `http://<your-server-address>:8282`.
 Once the service is running, navigate to `Settings > API` Keys and create a new API key.
 This key is crucial for linking your Tachiyomi clients to the SyncYomi service.

+Important Note: Treat each API key as a unique user.
+To ensure a seamless syncing experience across multiple devices, it's important to use the same API key for all the devices you intend to synchronize.
+Using different API keys will result in the devices being treated as separate users, each with their own syncing data.
+Keep your API key secure and consistent across all your devices for optimal functionality.

 ## Install The App

 #### Preparing for Installation

 Before proceeding, backup your existing Tachiyomi environment.
-The latest release of the modified Tachiyomi app can be found on our Discord channel.
+The latest release of the modified Tachiyomi app can be found on our [Discord](https://discord.gg/aydqBWAZs8).

 Install the modified Tachiyomi client on your device.
 Then, go to `Settings > Data and Storage` in the app.
 Under the Sync section, input your Host details (e.g., `http://192.168.1.202:8282` or `https://sync.mydomain.tld`) and the previously generated API Key.

+#### Important Configuration for Direct IP Users

+If you are using a direct IP address (e.g., http://192.168.1.202:8282) to connect to your server, ensure the config.toml file on your server has the host set to 0.0.0.0.
+This setting allows connections from any IP address.
+Be sure to use your machine's IPv4 address.
+For guidance on how to find your IPv4 address, refer to an [IPv4 finding guide for Windows](https://support.microsoft.com/en-us/windows/find-your-ip-address-5cf30435-114d-41a6-9c24-eed37b8e014b).

+Linux:
+`ip -4 addr show | grep -oP '(?<=inet\s)\d+(\.\d+){3}'`

 ### Synchronization Details

 Currently, synchronization occurs at fixed intervals.
 If you frequently switch between devices, manually initiate a sync in the `Data and Storage` settings of the Tachiyomi app on the device you were using.
 Repeat this process on the next device after the first synchronization is complete to ensure your reading progress is up-to-date across all devices.

 ## Community